HudaitRITAM/Increment-counter-Page/README.md

 # Increment-counter-Page

-after landing the page its count automatically, social media followers and after reach the end of the count it stopped.
+After landing on the page it counts  social media followers automatically, And after reach the end of the count it stopped.

 ### Technologies ###
 <br>JavaScript